OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 It may be impossible to detect leakage of sensitive data without a firm definition of what counts as such, so such a definition must be agreed upon in advance of testing.

-##### Intelligence Gathering
+##### Information Gathering

-Intelligence gathering involves the collection of information about the architecture of the app, the business use cases it serves, and the context in which it operates.
+Information gathering involves the collection of information about the architecture of the app, the business use cases it serves, and the context in which it operates.
 Such information may be broadly divided into "environmental" and "architectural".

 ###### Environmental Information